 How we handle your homeowners or condominium association in Shenandoah

 We require that the renter abide by all community and association rules.
-To assist us in this duty, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To assist us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to hand over your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference